 Graceland University is committed to managing our costs while maintaining a quality education to each and every student.
-Over 98% of Graceland students receive financial aid.
+Over 98% of residential Graceland students receive financial aid.
 There are several forms of Financial Aid available to students, which include Federal, State and Institutional.
 Graceland offers academic merit and need based aid to students who qualify.
 Other institutional aid includes scholarships, grants, loans and work study.
 Financial aid is supplementary to the effort of the family with whom rests the primary responsibility for financing a college education.

 Student Financial Services is the only office at Graceland University authorized to offer financial aid to students.
 Only awards originating from this office will constitute a commitment on behalf of Graceland University.
 Recommendations for awards can be made by faculty or staff on campus, and these are taken into consideration before the award letter is sent.